electerious/ackee-tracker/README.md

 Looks for an element with Ackee attributes, creates an instance and starts tracking.

-The function fails silently when it can't find an suitable element.
+The function fails silently when it can't find a suitable element.

 Example: